-This Section of the EIAR addresses the interactions between the various environmental aspects of the Regional Biosolids Storage Facility (RBSF) component of the Proposed Upgrade Project component of the Proposed Upgrade Project and the Proposed GDD Project, covered in Sections 3 to 14 (with the exception of Section 5, Biodiversity - Marine, which is not used in this Volume).
+This Section of the EIAR addresses the interactions between the various environmental aspects of the Regional Biosolids Storage Facility (RBSF) component of the Proposed GDD Project and the Proposed Upgrade Project, covered in Sections 3 to 14 (with the exception of Section 5, Biodiversity - Marine, which is not used in this Volume).
 Hereinafter, this component is referred to "the Proposed RBSF Component".